What is the Standing Charge UK on Your Electricity Bill?

 If you’re using a prepayment meter, the standing charge still applies and is typically deducted from your balance daily, even if you haven’t used energy.
 This means if you leave the meter with zero balance for a few days, you may find yourself in debt when you top up next.

-Many households seek the cheapest electricity standing charge options on prepayment meters, but rates can still vary by supplier and region.
+Many households seek the what is standing charge UK in Electricity Bill options on prepayment meters,but rates can still vary by supplier and region.

-Properties with night storage heaters—often found in older flats—may have a separate standing charge for the secondary meter that powers the heater.
+Properties with night storage heaters—often found in older flats—may have a question: What is Energy Standing Charge for the secondary meter that powers the heater.
 This charge is in addition to your main electricity meter’s standing charge and can slightly increase overall fixed costs.

 VAT and Standing Charges